Skip to main content

 • The first source you add becomes the primary source

 Example: For a Customer entity, your CRM system’s customer table would be the primary source.
+Related sources are additional data sources joined to enrich your primary data:

 • Can have multiple related sources per entity